Up to date news of Malcolm's work for the people of Edinburgh North and Leith

 Email:

-Malcolm writes in favour of the trams coming to Leith
+Malcolm writes in favour of the trams coming to Leith and questions the Scottish Government

 "Residents and businesses have endured a great deal of disruption over the last two to three years and the least they can expect is some tangible benefit..."